 Pets today can live longer, healthier lives than ever before–in part because of vaccines that help protect them from deadly infectious diseases.
 Over the years, vaccines against dangerous diseases have saved millions of pets and virtually eliminated some fatal diseases that were once common.
 Unfortunately, many infectious diseases still pose a significant threat to dogs and cats that are unvaccinated.
 Although vaccine programs have been highly successful and vaccines are considered routine today, we (as caregivers) and you (as pet parents) cannot afford to become complacent about keeping pets up-to-date on their vaccinations.

 We understand that your pet is unique and that no single vaccine program will be ideal for every pet in every situation.
-Our doctors and other staff members are well-educated about veterinary vaccines, and our goal is to give you the best advice for keeping your pet healthy.
+Our doctor and other staff members are well-educated about veterinary vaccines, and our goal is to give you the best advice for keeping your pet healthy.
 Let us develop a vaccination schedule and ongoing booster routine that accounts for your pet’s lifestyle, overall health, risk for exposure to infectious disease, and other factors.

 Vaccines help pets live longer, healthier lives.
 Protecting your pet is our primary goal, so developing an appropriate vaccine schedule for your pet is important to us.
 For further information about canine and feline vaccinations, please review the information and links provided below.